 sudo systemctl reload nginx

-After properly configuring Nginx as a reverse proxy for Jellyfin and setting up your domain and DNS records to point to your server IP, you can now access your Jellyfin Media Server at jellyfin.example.com.
+After adequately configuring Nginx as a reverse proxy for Jellyfin and setting up your domain and DNS records to point to your server IP, you can now access your Jellyfin Media Server at jellyfin.example.com.
 With Nginx acting as the intermediary, remote users can now access Jellyfin by visiting the subdomain, and Nginx will direct their requests to Jellyfin’s web interface.

-Create Let’s Encrypt SSL Free Certificate
+Create Let’s Encrypt SSL Free Certificate for Jellyfin

 Install Certbot for Apache: